How to Shave Body Areas FAQs

 - Afterwards.
 When you have finished shaving, wash your head to get rid of any remaining lubricant.
 Most people get by with washing their scalp with soap and water.
 If you have dry skin or experience some level of skin irritation then apply a good aftershave lotion or skin care lotion.
 Products that contain aloe vera or vitamin E will help soothe and heal the skin.
 Do not use aftershaves that contain alcohol as it will dry out the skin.

 People with thick or curly head hair, are more likely to get razor bumps or ingrown hairs.
-To reduce the chance to getting razor bumps and ingrown hairs, shave in the same direction as the hair grows and don't make more than 2 passes of the blade over the same area.
+To reduce the chance of this, shave in the same direction as the hair grows and don't make more than 2 passes of the blade over the same area.